orfeio/orfeio/git.md

 ### Typical Scenarios

+{ .warning }
+These scenarios assume you are the only developer of the project are not using [branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) to track features, divide work among collaborators, or for any other reason.
+Branching is a central feature of version control systems, but outside the scope of this narrow guide's focus.

 #### Local Edit

 You've identified a bug, have fixed it on your local device, and need to apply it to code that will run on the HPC environment.